|Click here for a definition of this term Class Eligibility:||0-First Year and Above||Click here for a definition of this term Minimum GPA:||2.5|

 For cost information for this program, please see the summer budget sheet.

-For additional information on scholarships or other funding for global engagement, see the Financial Planning for Global Study page.
+Need-based scholarships are available for Elon summer programs through the GEC.
+For additional information on scholarships or other funding for study abroad, see the funding for study abroad page.

 CIEE offers scholarships to students studying abroad on CIEE programs.
 Information is available on the CIEE website.